-A bridge, an overpass, or an underpass may be necessary to provide pedestrian/bicycle continuity to sidewalks and shared use paths.
+A bridge, an overpass, or an underpass may be necessary to provide pedestrian/bicycle continuity to sidewalks, bicycle lanes and shared use paths.
+Bicyclists should be accommodated at all pedestrian bridges (e.g., provide an alternative to stairs).

 The overpass or bridge design shall be in accordance with the criteria established below: